JustinHurley/InterviewPrep/Problems/713-SubarrayProductLessThanK.md

+---
+tags:
+- sliding_window
+- math
+- array
+---

 ### 713 Subarray Product Less than K
 Link: [here](https://leetcode.com/problems/subarray-product-less-than-k/)

-Topics:
-- Sliding window
-- Multiplication
-- Arrays

 Given an array of integers and a value `k` find the number of continuous subarrays where the product is `< k`.